-As part of their mandate, the Compensation Committee requested that GGA review and recommend a peer group for 2020 compensation benchmarking.
+As part of their mandate, the Compensation Committee retained GGA in 2023 to review and recommend updates to the market peer group for executive compensation benchmarking, along with input from the management of the Corporation.
 As a result, the Compensation Committee approved the following companies, which are similar in size and scope to the Corporation.
-The peer group remained consistent in 2021.
 The benchmarking peer group used to establish executive compensation includes the following organizations: